 - Swelling of the feet

 - Ammonia breath (breath smells foul like urine)

 - Swollen ankles, feet, or hands (due to water retention)

 - Moon face

 - Severe increase in blood pressure

 - Passing too much urine or no urine

 - Nausea and vomiting

 - Loss of consciousness

-The risk of CKD is higher in people with diabetes, high blood pressure, cardiovascular disease, smoking, obesity and family history of kidney disease.
-Complications of CKD are evident as swelling of the arms and legs due to fluid retention; an increase in potassium levels in the blood; an increased risk of bone cancer, erectile dysfunction, nerve damage and difficulty concentrating; decreased immunity; pregnancy problems and kidney damage.
+The risk of CKD is higher in people with diabetes, high blood pressure, cardiovascular disease, smoking, obesity, and a family history of kidney disease.
+Complications of CKD are evident as swelling of the arms and legs due to fluid retention; an increase in potassium levels in the blood; an increased risk of bone cancer, erectile dysfunction, nerve damage, difficulty concentrating; decreased immunity; pregnancy problems, and kidney damage.